CakeDC/users/Docs/Documentation/Authentication.md

 Authentication Service Loader
 -----------------------------

-To make the integration with cakephp/authentication easier we load the authenticators and identifiers defined at Auth configuration and other components to work with social provider, two-factor authentication.
+To make the integration with CakePHP Authenication plugin easier we load the authenticators and identifiers defined at the ``Auth`` configuration key.

-If the configuration is not enough for your project you may create a custom loader extending the default provided.
+If the default configuration is not enough for your project's needs you may create a custom loader extending the default loader provided.

-- Create file src/Loader/AppAuthenticationServiceLoader.php
+Fore xample, create a file ``src/Loader/AppAuthenticationServiceLoader.php``:

 ```php
 <?php